-Note: A term referred to in the IVS and used in valuation for financial reporting.
-There is no relation to AIC Fee and Non-fee Appraiser categories, or reference to Appraisal for any purpose other than financial reporting.
+Note: This is a term referred to in the IVS and used in valuation for financial reporting.
+It is not related to AIC Fee Appraiser and Non-fee Appraiser categories, or a reference to Appraisal for any purpose other than financial reporting.

-3.37 INVESTMENT ANALYSIS:
+3.39 INVESTMENT ANALYSIS:

-A study that reflects the relationship between acquisition, price and anticipated future benefits of a Real Property investment. [see 13.4]
+A study that reflects the relationship between acquisition, price, and anticipated future benefits of a Real Property investment. [see 13.4]

-3.38 INVESTMENT ANALYSIS - RESERVE FUND STUDY:
+3.40 INVESTMENT ANALYSIS - RESERVE FUND STUDY: